David Kahn (sports executive): National Basketball Association

-Kahn also drafted multiple players that are considered busts, such as Wesley Johnson, and Derrick Williams.
-Echoing comments made by some columnists after Kahn made several controversial moves in the summer of 2010, ESPN writers Chad Ford and John Hollinger called his tenure "baffling" to them.
+Kahn also drafted multiple players who are considered busts, such as Wesley Johnson and Derrick Williams.
+Echoing comments some columnists made after Kahn made several controversial moves in the summer of 2010, ESPN writers Chad Ford and John Hollinger called his tenure "baffling".

 On May 2, 2013, Kahn was released from the Timberwolves after they did not exercise their option on his contract, instead hiring Flip Saunders for a second stint with the team.